What is the Charlotte Unified Development Ordinance (UDO)?

 What was the role of the Planning Committee in the UDO adoption process?

 The Planning Committee of the Charlotte-Mecklenburg Planning Commission recommended the UDO to the City Council on July 19, 2022.
 The Committee voted unanimously to recommend approval of the second draft UDO, with changes recommended by staff and a committee-initiated modification related to an additional requirement for new auto service stations and auto repair shops.

 Local governments use zoning as a regulatory tool for several purposes.
 Firstly, zoning controls the physical development of land and the way land may be used by setting land uses.
 In addition, it is a tool for shaping the size and location of buildings.
 Also, zoning regulations enact local land development policies expressed in adopted plans.
 For example, the Charlotte Future 2040 Comprehensive Plan serves as the adopted policy for the UDO.

-Charlotte’s current zoning ordinance is not always in alignment with the community’s vision for how development should occur, nor does it always reflect current best practices for zoning regulations.
-The current ordinance is often difficult to navigate and confusing for the occasional user.
+Charlotte’s original zoning ordinance (before the UDO) was not always in alignment with the community’s vision for how development should occur, nor did it always reflect best practices for zoning regulations.
+The original zoning ordinance was often difficult to navigate and confusing for the occasional user.
 The zoning regulations in the UDO are crafted to be more easily understood.
 The UDO relies less on written text, and more on graphics and illustrations, to convey the various development standards to the casual user.

-The first draft of the UDO was developed by staff from the City of Charlotte and Mecklenburg County, with feedback on concepts from the Ordinance Advisory Committee (OAC), a small group of community members, and consultant support from Camiros, Ltd.
+The UDO was developed by staff from the City of Charlotte and Mecklenburg County, with feedback on concepts from the Ordinance Advisory Committee (OAC), community feedback, and consultant support from Camiros, Ltd.